autopkg/homebysix-recipes/README.md

 ## Known issues

-- __IrradiatedSoftware/Tuck.download.recipe__
+- __Anvil/Anvil.download.recipe__
-    A previous version of this app was signed, but the current version (as of 2015-09-30) is not.
-This recipe will fail until the developer re-signs the app.
+    The app used to be a standard app-within-a-zip, but as of version 1.1.6, it's now an app-within-a-folder-within-a-zip.
+I suspect this was a mistake and will be corrected by the developer in the next release.
+Until then, Anvil recipes will fail.

 - __LiteratureAndLatte/Scapple.download.recipe__
     The Sparkle feed for this app lists incorrect `http:/` download URLs instead of `http://`.
 The developer is aware and will correct this in a future release.